Matrix calculation with NumPy

 Vista: [42 43 3 4 5]

-When in doubt if we have a copy or a view, we can use base
+In case of doubt whether we have a copy or a view, we can use base

 arr = np.array([1, 2, 3, 4, 5])